 A Glee Club Edition of this show is also available!
-Our four leads are joined onstage by the Chipmunk Glee Club (as many boys and girls as needed).
+Our four leads are joined onstage by the entire Chipmunk Glee Club (as many boys and girls as needed).
 55-minutes in length.
-Be sure to write Glee Club in the special requests section of your application!
+Click here for more info.

 A One-Act Version (Wonderettes '58) of this show is also available!
 Make it home by curfew in this delightful prom-only version of the smash off-Broadway hit.
 55-minutes in length.
-Be sure to write Wonderettes '58 in the special requests section of your application!
+Click here for more info.